-The IRS has released some helpful answers to frequently asked questions about the new QOZ program, available here.
-While the Proposed Regulations have addressed numerous questions raised by the statute, we anticipate further administrative guidance.
+The IRS has released some helpful answers to frequently asked questions about the new qualified opportunity zone ("QOZ") program, available here.

-What is the purpose of new Code Section 1400Z-2 and the QOZ program?
+What is the purpose of Code Section 1400Z-2 and the QOZ program?

 QOZs are intended to spur economic development and to create jobs in distressed communities by incentivizing investment in such communities.
-As described further below, investors in QOFs (which, in turn, invest in QOZs) can defer taxable gain recognition and in some cases, exclude portions of such gains from taxes altogether.
+As described further below, investors in QOFs (which, in turn, invest in QOZs) can defer taxable gain recognition and, in some cases, exclude portions of such gains from taxes altogether.